Mbuti people

-The Mbuti people, or Bambuti, are one of several indigenous pygmy groups in the Congo region of Africa.
+The Mbuti people, or Bambuti, are one of several indigenous groups in the Congo region of Africa.
 Their languages are Central Sudanic languages and Bantu languages.

 Subgroups

 Bambuti are pygmy hunter-gatherers, and are one of the oldest indigenous people of the Congo region of Africa.
 The Bambuti are composed of bands which are relatively small in size, ranging from 15 to 60 people.
 The Bambuti population totals about 30,000 to 40,000 people.
-Many Batwa in various parts of the DRC call themselves Bambuti as well.
+Many Batwa in various parts of the Democratic Republic of the Congo (DRC) also call themselves Bambuti.